 A crucial element of your systems is having an 'audit trail' so that it is possible to go from the claim you submit to the original records and documents both for the money given and the Gift Aid declaration (you may have obtained a 'global' declaration covering any donation from 6th April 2000).
 See below about filling in and submitting claim forms so that Inland Revenue can process them.
 The new form is now available, and will be sent automatically if you submit a tax reclaim, under the 'old' scheme or otherwise.

-Relevant extracts from the Getting Britain Gift Aid Guidance document (see above on how to download the whole):
+Relevant extracts from the Getting Britain Gift Aid Guidance document:

 "8.2 You should use the existing claim form R68 and schedules to

 reclaim tax for: